-This Chocolate Pudding recipe is deeply dark, richly decadent and very, very delicious!
+This Hot Chocolate Pots recipe is deeply dark, richly decadent and very, very delicious!

-But what you’ll love best is how easy these Chocolate Puddings are to make.
+But what you'll love best is how easy these Hot Chocolate Pots are to make.

-If you are anything like me, you’d be happy to have less washing up.
-This Chocolate Pudding recipe uses just one bowl.
+If you are anything like me, you'd be happy to have less washing up.
+This Hot Chocolate Pots recipe uses just one bowl.

 - Melt the chocolate and butter in a heat proof bowl.

 - Whisk eggs, sugar and vanilla into the cooled chocolate mixture.